 The FFCRA's definition of "employer" specifically includes a public agency, or any other entity that is not a private entity that employs one or more employees.
-The DOL Leave Q&As confirm that both non-federal and federal governmental entities will be subject to the Emergency Paid Sick Leave Requirement.
-The DOL Leave Q&As note, however, that OMB has the authority to exclude some categories of federal employees from the leave requirements.
+The Temporary Regulations and the DOL Leave Q&As each confirm that both non-federal and federal governmental entities will be subject to the Emergency Paid Sick Leave Requirement.
+The Temporary Regulations and the DOL Leave Q&As do note, however, that OMB has the authority to exclude some categories of federal employees from the leave requirements.